|

 3. Results --

-Japanese companies apparently do not join keiretsu
+Japanese companies apparently did not join keiretsu

 groups to earn monopoly profits, but to provide the security and stability